swillinger/knapsack/docs/config.md

 ---
 ### `knapsack.config.js`

-This is the main config file.
+This is the main config file!

 ```js
 const HtmlRenderer = require('@knapsack/renderer-html');